How to produce a winning Condition Improvement Fund application for educational establishments

 The deadline to register for funds which will be allocated in 2017 is 30 November 2016, and applications must be submitted by 9 December 2016.

 Applications must be made through the CIF portal, which can be found on the government’s website.
 Comprehensive guidance is also available on the site.
+We provide expert free help with CIF bids.

 Applications can be made by single academy trusts, small multi-academy trusts (MATs) and sixth-form colleges.
 If you are considering applying for CIF you must demonstrate that your educational establishment has a pressing requirement for additional funds.
 The areas which are likely to receive priority include Health & Safety issues, safeguarding needs, asbestos removal, works involving fire safety, leaky roofs, cladding or windows, and heating and hot water systems.
 Academies or colleges wishing to apply for funds to extend can do so on the grounds of needing additional kitchen or dining, sports or science/technology facilities.